easypanel-io/website/docs/05-templates/photoview/index.md

 ## Description

-Photoview is a photo gallery app that allows you to organize and browse your photos and videos on your self-hosted personal server.
-It syncs with your file system, allowing you to organize your media how you want.
-It supports multiple users, sharing of albums and individual media, and displays EXIF metadata and maps.
-The app also has a mobile app for easy access on your phone.
-It supports RAW images, video conversion, and runs on ARM processors.
-Photoview is secure, private, free, and open-source.
+Photoview is a user-friendly photo gallery designed for photographers.
+It allows you to easily navigate through directories filled with high-resolution photos and videos.
+The app syncs with your file system, automatically organizing your media based on the file structure.
+Directories become albums filled with the photos and videos found within them.
+Photoview also automatically rescans for new media, keeping your gallery updated.
+Multiple users can be configured, each with their own directory of photos and videos, and each user&#39;s media is kept private with a username and password.
+Albums and individual photos or videos can be shared through public or password-protected links.
+Photoview also analyzes photos for EXIF metadata, displaying this information next to the photo and using it to present photos on a map.
+The app also has a mobile version for iOS, allowing you to quickly access your media library from your phone.
+Photoview supports RAW images, automatically extracts metadata from images and videos, and optimizes videos for the web.
+It also generates thumbnails automatically and ensures that your media is secure and private.

 ## Instructions